dionis1030/nomad-consul-microservices-demo/README.md

 }
 ```

-In the Consul UI, click the "..." icon to the right of the intention you created and select "Edit".

-Change the intention from Allow to Deny and save it.
+In the Consul UI, select the intention you created and change the intention from Allow to Deny and save it.

 ![Screenshot](ConsulIntention.png)